 - Affordability might worsen – Wages are expected to grow in the country’s big cities over the year, but the share of homes affordable to someone earning the median income is not.
 The irony of the complete situation of housing market is that the places where there are chances of wage growth are also the places where people can’ live because these are un-affordable.
 This is a huge mismatch’ therefore, chances are that the affordability might just continue to worsen in the real estate sector.

-- Competition will grow fiercer – In 2017 sellers will maintain the edge over the buyers as demand is expected to increase.
+- The competition will grow fiercer – In 2017 sellers will maintain the edge over the buyers as demand is expected to increase.
 Chances are that flats and other real estate stuff will stay in the market for only a short period of time for they’re sold.
-The competition will grow fiercer every month between builders, brokers and buyers.
+The competition will grow fiercer every month between builders, brokers, and buyers.

 These five points mentioned above discuss in detail exactly what is waiting for the real estate sector in the year 2017.
 The housing expectations of the people have not just been considered but also addressed through the medium of the blog.